Miami Museums and Galleries

 591 NW 27th St., Wynwood

-Billionaire real estate developer Martin Z. Margulies has been a fixture of the Miami art scene for more than 40 years—his private collection, housed in a 45,000-square-foot warehouse in Wynwood (he opened it just a few years after the Rubells, when the neighborhood looked very different than it does today) houses major works from contemporary artists across mediums, with an emphasis on sculpture and photography.
-The Margulies collection separates itself from other private art spaces in the city with its long-time and highly respected curator, Katherine Hinds, who is Margulies' right-hand on all collection-related matters.
+Billionaire real estate developer Martin Z. Margulies has been a fixture of the Miami art scene for more than forty years.
+His private collection, in a 45,000-square-foot warehouse in Wynwood (he opened it a few years after the Rubells, when the neighborhood looked very different than it does today), showcases major works from contemporary artists across mediums, with an emphasis on sculpture and photography.
+The Margulies collection separates itself from other private art spaces in the city with its long-time and highly respected curator, Katherine Hinds, who is Margulies's right hand on all collection-related matters.
 It has built a reputation for spotlighting ambitious sculptural works and immersive installations, like mirrored tile works by Olafur Eliasson, and one of Do Ho Suh's famous silk apartment works.
 Exhibitions rotate seasonally.